-“Conspiracy Theorists” USED TO Be Accepted As Normal everyday witness
+“Conspiracy Theorists” USED TO Be Accepted As Normal everyday witnesses

 But Democracy and free market capitalism were founded on “conspiracy theories.”

-The CIA Coined the Term “Conspiracy Theorist” In 1967
+The CIA Adopted the Term “Conspiracy Theorist” In 1967

 Specifically, in April 1967, the CIA wrote a dispatch which coined the term “conspiracy theories” … and recommended methods for discrediting such theories.
 The dispatch was marked “psych” – short for “psychological operations” or disinformation – and “CS” for the CIA’s “Clandestine Services” unit.

 The dispatch states: (Illustrations by Too Much Coffee Man, Shannon Wheeler)

 2. This trend of opinion is a matter of concern to the U.S. government, including our organization.
 The aim of this dispatch is to provide material countering and discrediting the claims of the conspiracy theorists, so as to inhibit the circulation of such claims in other countries.
 Background information is supplied in a classified section and in a number of unclassified attachments.

 a.
 To discuss the publicity problem with and friendly elite contacts (especially politicians and editors) , pointing out that the [official investigation of the relevant event] made as thorough an investigation as humanly possible, that the charges of the critics are without serious foundation, and that further speculative discussion only plays into the hands of the opposition.
 Point out also that parts of the conspiracy talk appear to be deliberately generated by … propagandists.
 Urge them to use their influence to discourage unfounded and irresponsible speculation.